Businesses step up efforts to nudge staff to get vaccinated

 This comes after an advisory on how to manage unvaccinated employees was issued on Aug 23 by the Ministry of Manpower, National Trades Union Congress and Singapore National Employers Federation (SNEF).

-In the advisory, the tripartite partners urged employers to roll out a regime to get their staff vaccinated or put them through regular testing for Covid-19.
+In the advisory, the tripartite partners urged employers to roll out a regime to get their staff vaccinated, or undergo regular tests.

-Some of its employees who are unable to be vaccinated for medical or personal reasons have been placed in non-customer-facing roles such as kitchen operations.
+Some of its staff who are unable to get vaccinated due to medical or personal reasons have been placed in non-customer facing roles such as kitchen operations.

+Mr Jordan Lim, director of eatery chain Red Ginger, said two of his staff have taken their first shots, but are uncertain if they can take the second dose due to health issues.
+The company will continue to pay for their regular testing as long as the staff have valid medical reasons.

+As they wait for their doctor's appointments to get their condition checked thoroughly, they have been redeployed to do preparatory work in the pantry or kitchen, so that they will have less interaction with customers.

 The Land Transport Authority (LTA) has been working with public transport operators to encourage front-line workers to get vaccinated.
-More than 99 per cent of them have had their first dose of a Covid-19 vaccine and more than 95 per cent are fully vaccinated.
+Over 99 per cent of them have completed their first dose of the vaccine and over 95 per cent are already fully vaccinated.

 LTA said it is working closely with the operators and the National Transport Workers' Union on the implementation of the "vaccinate or regular test" regime.